zw121212/PA-FBF-code/README.md

 ### 2. Testing / Reproducing Results

-To reproduce numerical results using the provided trained models, run:
+To reproduce numerical results using the provided datasets and pre-trained models (stored in Data/ and PI/), run:

 ```bash
 python test_2d.py